mwvgroup/Pitt-Google-Broker/broker/README.md

 # this script is described in the text below
 ```

+Some notes:
-It may ask you to authenticate yourself using `gcloud auth login`;
+- It may ask you to authenticate yourself using `gcloud auth login`;
 follow the instructions.
+- __Make sure the VM install scripts have completed__ before running the broker or stopping the instances.
+This can take 15 minutes or longer.
+Navigate to the instance in the GCP Console (see [Where to view your resources](#where-to-view-your-resources) below) and click the "Monitoring" tab.
+The CPU utilization will fall to >1% when it is done.
+- You must __stop the VM instances *before* running the broker__ (see [Leave the testing instance inactive](#leave-the-testing-instance-inactive) below).
+The night conductor will start them up again.

 `setup_broker.sh` does the following:

 1. Create and configure GCP resources in BigQuery, Cloud Storage, and Pub/Sub.
-If you don't have a `bigqueryrc` config file setup it will walk you through creating one.
+If you don't have a `bigqueryrc` config file setup yet it will walk you through creating one.

 2. Upload the [beam](beam/), [consumer](consumer/), and [night_conductor](night_conductor/) directories to the Cloud Storage bucket [ardent-cycling-243415-broker_files](https://console.cloud.google.com/storage/browser/ardent-cycling-243415-broker_files?project=ardent-cycling-243415&pageState=%28%22StorageObjectListTable%22:%28%22f%22:%22%255B%255D%22%29%29&prefix=&forceOnObjectsSortingFiltering=false).
 The VMs will fetch a new copy of these files before running the relevant process.
 This provides us with the flexibility to update individual broker processes/components (except Cloud Functions) by simply uploading a new version of the relevant file(s) to the bucket; we do not have to build a new Docker image, repackage, or redeploy.